 Today, teardrop trailers are making a comeback.
 Higher gas prices make them a more economical way to travel.
-And there are numerous DIY plans that can be found online making it easy to build your own teardrop camper for a fraction of the cost.
+And numerous DIY plans can be found online, making it easy to build your teardrop camper for a fraction of the cost.

 There are many reasons to get hyped about the teardrop trailer.
 Below, you’ll find a list of things to look for in a camper and profiles of some of the coolest small trailers for sale.
 We’ll also give you some DIY advice for building your own teardrop trailer.

-Traditional teardrop campers can be easily spotted by their round ‘teardrop’ shape.
+Traditional teardrop trailers can be easily recognized by their round ‘teardrop’ shape.
 They are built on a trailer with two wheels and connect to your car or truck using a ball and hitch mount.

 Small teardrop campers are built to sleep two people comfortably.
 They have doors on both sides and sometimes have windows.

-The trunk of a teardrop opens like a hatchback to reveal a portable outdoor kitchen and some extra storage space.
+The trunk of a tear drop camper opens like a hatchback to reveal a portable outdoor dining area and some extra storage space.

 How much to teardrop trailers cost?